dominicpereira92/New-Author-Guidelines/video_workflow.md

-<h1 style="color:red;"> Authoring a Packt Video
+<h1 style="text-decoration: underline; color:brown"> Authoring a Packt Video

-<h4 style="color:black;"> In this video we are going to learn 7 easy steps to author a video course with Packt Publishing.
+<h4 style="color:black; font-family:Times New Roman"> In this video we are going to learn 7 easy steps to author a video course with Packt Publishing.

 {% raw %}